 Figure 6.
 Seamless Mobility and Roaming

-Seamless Mobility and Roaming protocols, shown in Figure 6, is run whenever client changes serving access point.
-The running protocol is called Seamless Mobility if the new access point belongs to the same operator as previous access point.
+The Seamless Mobility and Roaming protocols, shown in Figure 6, run whenever the client changes serving the access point.
+The running protocol is called Seamless Mobility if the new access point belongs to the same operator as the previous access point.
 If the operators differ, then the protocol is called Seamless Roaming.

-In these two protocols client sends a 384-bit request packet to old access point.
-Old access point receives this packet and performs an encryption on it using RSA-2048, than signs this cipher text using RSA-2048 private key.
-Old access point sends this packet to client and client relays it to the new access point.
-New access point decrypts the packet using RSA-2048 private key and verifies the signature using RSA-2048 public key.
+In these two protocols; client sends a 384-bit request packet to the old access point.
+The old access point receives this packet and performs an encryption on it using RSA-2048, then signs this cipher text using RSA-2048 private key.
+The old access point sends this packet to client and the client relays it to the new access point.
+The new access point decrypts the packet using RSA-2048 private key and verifies the signature using RSA-2048 public key.

-Finally new access point and the client run a Challenge-Response protocol to authenticate new access point.
+Finally the new access point and the client run a Challenge-Response protocol to authenticate the new access point.

-If the running protocol is Seamless Roaming, then receiving break-off request from the client triggers old access point to send a disconnection request to the TTP.
-This part of the protocol is not implemented in unit test because it runs in the background.
+If the running protocol is Seamless Roaming, then receiving break-off request from the client triggers the old access point to send a disconnection request to the TTP.
+This part of the protocol is not implemented in the unit test because it runs in the background.

 Distributing Access Point Public Keys